Introduction to Welding Process

 Additional costs

-You must bring your own steel toe capped boots otherwise by law (Health and Safety at Work Act 1974) you will not be permitted to take part in the workshop activities.
+You must bring your own steel toe capped boots otherwise by law (Health and Safety at Work Act 1974) you will NOT be permitted to take part in the workshop activities.
 It is also advised to wear appropriate clothing such as overalls.

 We will provide all other safety equipment, tools and materials etc.